Below are some frequently asked questions and their answers.

 No fires are allowed on the shore as you are in a National Park and the risk of bush fires is too great.

-The whole of the Zambezi Valley is a malaria area.
+A: The whole of the Zambezi Valley is a malaria area.
 Speak with your doctor before leaving home about prophylactics.
 You should also bring an insect repellent spray or cream with you to apply topically, especially in the evening.
 All boats are equipped with mosquito nets and most have screens on windows and doors for use in the evening.

-Whilst most boats have a basic on-board first aid kit, it is a good idea to bring any specific medications you feel you may require.
+A: Whilst most boats have a basic on-board first aid kit, it is a good idea to bring any specific medications you feel you may require.
 A good sun hat is advisable, binoculars, reading material and, of course, your camera!

 A: Animals commonly seen are elephant, hippo, zebra, impala, crocodile, monkeys – occasionally lion, sable, waterbuck, buffalo and many more.